Frequency Differences between Clocks on the Earth and the Moon: Simulated frequency differences

-Based on \hyperref[Tab1]{Tabs.~\ref{Tab1}} and \hyperref[Tab3]{\ref{Tab3}}, the effects on $\Delta f/f_L$ from the gravity potentials of Earth clocks $W_E/c^2$ and Moon clocks $W_L/c^2$ are on the order of $10^{-10}$ and $10^{-11}$, respectively.
-Their differences $(W_E-W_L)/c^2$ are at the $10^{-10}$ level (see \hyperref[Fig5]{Fig.~\ref{Fig5}(a)} for the E-clock at APOLLO and L-clock at A15 in 2009).
-Results for $F/c^2$ from \hyperref[eq8]{Eqs.~(\ref{eq8})} and \hyperref[eq9]{(\ref{eq9})} are highly consistent, both indicating values at the $10^{-11}$ level. \hyperref[Fig5]{Fig.~\ref{Fig5}(b)} shows the result of \hyperref[eq8]{Eq.~(\ref{eq8})} for the L-clock at A15 in 2009, using the reception time series based on the signal from the E-clock at APOLLO. \hyperref[Fig5]{Fig.~\ref{Fig5}(c)} shows the simulated fractional frequency differences in 2009 for the E- and L-clocks assumed at APOLLO and A15.
+The effects on $\Delta f/f_\ell$ from the gravity potentials of E-clocks $W_e/c^2$ and L-clocks $W_\ell/c^2$ are on the order of $10^{-10}$ and $10^{-11}$.
+Their differences $(W_e-W_\ell)/c^2$ are on the $10^{-10}$ level, as shown in Fig.~\ref{Fig3}(a).
+Results for $F/c^2$ from Eqs.~\eqref{eq8} and \eqref{eq9} are highly consistent, both indicating values at the $10^{-11}$ level, see Fig.~\ref{Fig3}(b).
+Fig.~\ref{Fig3}(d) shows the frequency comparison excluding the signal propagation effect, with $(W_e-W_\ell+F)/c^2$ on the $10^{-10}$ level.
+However, considering the signal propagation effect shown in Fig.~\ref{Fig3}(c), the frequency comparison for the single link is on the $10^{-6}$ level, see Fig.~\ref{Fig3}(e).